christiandudel/dtms/README.md

 values of the timescale. `statevar` shows the state each unit is occupying at a given time. `X` and `Z` are additional covariates.

-The dtms package provides tools to reshape this data into what we call transition format.
-For the example data shown above transition format looks like this:
+The `dtms` package provides tools to reshape this data into what we call transition format.
+For the example data shown above the transition format looks like this:

 | idvar | timevar | fromvar | tovar | X   | Y    |
 |:------|:--------|:--------|:------|:----|:-----|